STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Experiments

 \subsection{Robustness Analysis}

-STG data exhibit notable periodicity and diversity.
-For urban mobility/traffic data, there are distinct differences in traffic characteristics between the peak travel periods in the morning and evening and the none-peak periods.
-Moreover, the traffic patterns over the 24 hours of weekdays and those of weekends also differ substantially.
-In light of the variations in STG characteristics due to external environmental changes, it is imperative to assess whether deep learning models can accurately and effectively model the spatial-temporal dependencies under various external conditions.

-As such, we establish four distinct external scenarios: (a) Traffic rush hours: Monday to Friday, 8:00-11:00 AM and 16:00-19:00 PM; (b) Non-rush hours: encompassing the remaining time periods from Monday to Friday; (c) Weekend: including all hours on Saturday and Sunday; and (d) Non-weekend: including all time periods from Monday to Friday.
+STG data exhibit notable periodicity and diversity, with urban mobility/traffic data showing clear differences between peak travel times in the morning/evening and non-peak periods, as well as between weekdays and weekends.
+Given these variations due to external environmental changes, it is significant to determine whether deep learning models can effectively model the spatiotemporal dependencies under different conditions.
+As such, we establish four distinct external scenarios: (a) rush hours on weekdays from 8:00-11:00 AM and 4:00-7:00 PM; (b) non-rush hours during weekdays; (c) weekends (all hours); and (d) non-weekend (all hours).
 Extensive experiments were conducted on the PeMS04 dataset.
-Table~\ref{tab4} presents the STG forecasting results corresponding to the four traffic scenarios.
-We compare the prediction performance of STG-Mamba with the other four superior baselines, and report the RMSE/MAE/MAPE metrics.
+Table~\ref{tab4} presents the forecasting results of the four traffic scenarios.

-An ideal deep learning-based STG system should maintain robustness to external disturbances (changes of external environment or events).
-This is specifically reflected in the fact that when facing different scenarios, the model performance should maintain as little difference as possible, rather than being good at some scenarios but being bad at other occasions.